hubmeister/Zabbix/README.md

 Some API examples will be added shortly

-To get the scripts to work yo need to install the perl module JSON::RPC::Client this can be done through CPAN like: cpan[1]> install JSON::RPC::Client
+To get the scripts to work you need to install the perl module JSON::RPC::Client this can be done through CPAN like: cpan[1]> install JSON::RPC::Client